aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-editing/create-image-using-stream/_index.md

 ---
 date: 2026-07-17
-description: Learn how to create BMP images using stream in Aspose.PSD for Java.
-Follow this step‑by‑step java image tutorial for efficient image generation.
+description: Learn how to generate BMP images via streaming with Aspose.PSD for Java.
+Follow this step‑by‑step Java image tutorial for efficient image generation.
 images:
 - /java/image-editing/create-image-using-stream/og-image.png
 keywords: